 The comedy is kind-hearted and observational with some screwball-style verbal exchanges, and without descending into a city slickers vs country bumpkins style movie this would undoubtedly become if it was made in the UK or US.
 Similarly, the relationship between the Lavička kids and the old man could end up quite treacly in a Hollywood version, whereas here the dynamic is played with a refreshing lack of sentimentality.
 Sure, the family grow fond of the old man but they still want him out of the house, and eventually resign themselves to the fact that he’s likely to be a permanent fixture until he snuffs it.

-Na samotě u lesa is a family favorite in the Czech Republic, and Menzel doesn’t seem to have any agenda beyond creating an entertaining movie.
+Na samotě u lesa is a family favourite in the Czech Republic, and Menzel doesn’t seem to have any agenda beyond creating an entertaining movie.
 He definitely does that, and with its idyllic portrait of rustic country living, I can see why Czechs love it so much.
 It’s the movie equivalent of a peaceful weekend in the nature.